CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 3.2 Modify the UmbWeb.csproj project file to include Media

-**Action:** In order to include the media files which came with the template, in VS Code you need to add the following to the UmbWeb.csproj project file.
-There are several itemgroups in the file, so you can add this new section to the same level as those in any position of the file.
+**Action:** For this demo, in order to include the media files which came with the template, you need to add the following to the UmbWeb.csproj project file.
+There are several itemgroups in the file, so you can add this new section to the same level as those in any position of the file. ***NOTE : This not recommended for production sites, as it will force the media files to be included in the container.***

     <ItemGroup>
         <Content Include="wwwroot\media\**" />